joesb/helios360/content/deliver/strategy-design.md

 Drawing on extensive experience, design a delivery strategy for effective client service tailored to context.{.padding-inline-start-vlg .paragraph-narrow}

-### 3. Experiment, learn quickly, improve{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 3. Test{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

 Trial with a subset of client projects and a trusted team, fail fast and learn quickly.
 Make improvements.{.padding-inline-start-vlg .paragraph-narrow}